Geometric Algebra: A natural representation of three-space: Introduction

-The next major development came in 1637 when Descartes unified algebra and geometry onto the Cartesian plane, so that the three independent spatial freedoms, could be unambiguously represented by a single set (vector) holding the three coordinates.
-This achievement is called by John Stuart Mill, `the greatest single step ever made in the exact sciences' \cite{StuartMill1979}.
-It has been extensively debated by historians, however, why there was such a slow down in the progress of science and mathematics for over 1500 years following the Greek explosion.
-Various suggestions have been provided to answer this, such as the Roman empire suppressing dissent and not sponsoring the arts, the rise of the roman catholic church, the ready availability of slaves obviating the need for work efficiencies and the need to educate them and so on \cite{Russel1945}.
-However Hestenes has put forward another possibility, that the algebraic and numerical system used by the Greeks, had inherent limitations, which were roadblocks to further progress \cite{Hestenes2002}.
+Pythagoras famously stated that numbers and their relationships, underlie all things.
+This mathematical idealism of Pythagoras was masterfully applied by Euclid, to geometry, deriving his famous set of geometrical theorems based on a few simple axioms that formed the first comprehensive theory for the physical world \cite{Wedberg1982}.
+The next major breakthrough in mathematical science did not come though till the seventeenth century and it has been extensively debated by historians, why there was such a slow down in the progress of science and mathematics following the Greek explosion.
+Various suggestions have been provided to answer this, such as the Roman empire suppressing dissent and not sponsoring the arts \cite{Russel1945}, but more recently it has been proposed, that the algebraic and numerical system used by the Greeks, had inherent limitations, which were roadblocks to further progress \cite{Hestenes111} and illustrates in this case the importance of the mathematical framework utilized in order to promote scientific progress.
+For example, in the Greek system, the length along the diagonal of a unit square, we know today as $ \sqrt{2} $, being an irrational number, did not exist in the Greek numeric system, which was based solely on integers and their ratios.